0xCUB3/wBlock/Adblock_Comparison.md

 <sup>1</sup> **wBlock:** Focuses on Safari, open-source, optimized for latest Safari API features.
 <sup>2</sup> **uBlock Origin Lite:** Chromium Manifest V3 extension translated to Safari.
 <sup>3</sup> **Wipr 2:** Closed-source, paid, lightweight, Safari-only ad blocker.
-<sup>4</sup> **AdGuard for Safari:** Safari extension by AdGuard (with separate paid Mac/iOS apps).
+<sup>4</sup> **AdGuard Mini:** Formerly AdGuard for Safari; major Dec 2025 rework with Sciter UI framework, 5x faster filter conversion, and Pro features.

 <sup>5</sup> ~~**TestFlight only**~~: Not anymore!
 It's on the App Store now: https://apps.apple.com/app/wblock/id6746388723

 <sup>6</sup> **RAM Usage Measurement**:
 Numbers were measured on a 2023 M2 Pro MacBook Pro 14" with 16GB RAM, 5 tabs open, only one ad blocker active.
 Actual memory usage can **vary widely** based on hardware, browser version, tab contents, number of active extensions, and enabled filter lists.
 Lower-spec Macs and iOS devices will observe different numbers.
+AdGuard Mini's estimate reflects the migration from Electron to Sciter (which uses 5-7x less RAM).

 <sup>7</sup> **Rule Capacity**:
 Safari limits rule sets to about 150,000 per content blocker.
 Blockers work around this by using multiple bundled extensions (slots)—the numbers listed reflect the combined total when all are enabled.